-David Hall-Jones is the firm’s Managing Partner, Asia.
+David Hall-Jones is the firm’s Managing Partner of Asia.
 He focuses his practice on arbitration and litigation.
 David has practiced in Asia for more than 25 years and has conducted hearings and trials in numerous countries before a diverse range of courts and tribunals.
-He is recognized as ‘Leading Lawyer’ and ‘Star Litigator’ by independent legal publications such as Chambers, Legal 500 and Benchmark Litigation Asia.
+He is recognized as a ‘Leading Lawyer’ and ‘Star Litigator’ by independent legal publications such as Chambers, Legal 500, and Benchmark Litigation Asia.
 He is an accredited CIETAC arbitrator.
+David is a member of the firm's Executive Committee.

 Mr. Hall-Jones’ recent matters include: